NeeLonGithub/boodschappenlijstje/README.md

 * Mark things of the list as checked
 * Synchronise the list between users
 * Let users have access to multiple lists
+* Put items on the list
+* Take items off the list
+* Rearrange items with drag and drop

 ### Next goals

-* Put things on the list
-* Take things off the list
 * Add lists
 * Delete lists
-* Rearrange items
 * Rearrange lists
 * Allow only authenticated users to read and update the lists
 * Group items